News

 Guest Lecture: “Kopieren als Adaptieren”

-On Monday, 26 May 2025, Prof. Dr. Ludwig D. Morenz (Bonn) will speak on the topic “Copying as adaptation” (in German).
-He will report on various methods of epigraphic copying of ancient stone inscriptions from Pharaonic Egypt, including hand copies, tracing, and digital recording and editing.
-Additionally, he will discuss the curious fact that the images and alef-bet inscriptions from southwestern Sinai can be understood as imitations of Egyptian original images.
-In this sense, the lecture will deal with multiple bridges, alienations and appropriations.
+On 26 May 2025, Prof. Dr. Ludwig D. Morenz (Bonn) held a lecture on the topic “Copying as adaptation” (in German).
+He reported on various methods of epigraphic copying of ancient stone inscriptions from Pharaonic Egypt, including hand copies, tracing, and digital recording and editing.
+Additionally, he discussed the curious fact that the images and alef-bet inscriptions from southwestern Sinai can be understood as imitations of Egyptian original images.

 | Events